Nayab-Codes/first-practice/README.md

 # first-practice
-this is only for practice repositry
+this is only for practice repositry...